c2lang/documentation/documentation/docs/language/struct_functions.md

 ###bigger example

-Or another example, also using opaque pointers:
+Or another example, which also uses the opaque pointers:
-Module inner offers an API:
+Module __inner__ offers an API:

 ```c
 module inner;